PuneethKouloorkar/PuneethKouloorkar/README.md

 | [Recurrent Neural Network](https://github.com/PuneethKouloorkar/Recurrent-NN) | Python (NumPy, PyTorch and Matplotlib libraries)     |  Labelling [0....4] sequences of genetic code where each sequence is a string of of letters ['A', 'C', 'G', 'T'] |
 ______________________________

 ⚡ Fun fact: All languages travel at the speed of sound but not the sign language.
 It travels at the speed of light!
+⚡ Truth: You are not scared of being alone in the dark, you are scared of being not alone in the dark.